This article is part of a series about the past, present, and future of commuting in America.

 Commuting sucks.
 But it doesn't suck equally for everyone.

-You might imagine that the length of your commute is the main thing that affects how pleasant or nightmarish it is.
-But a pair of recent studies show that the mode of transportation you take is also really important — both in terms of how happy (or unhappy) you are with your commute, and your overall chance of obesity.
+You might assume that the length of your commute is the main thing that affects how pleasant or nightmarish it is.
+But a number of studies show that the mode of transportation you take is also really important — both in terms of how happy (or unhappy) you are with your commute, and your overall chance of obesity.

-One Canadian study, spotted by Eric Jaffe at CityLab, sorted people by mode of travel — walking, biking, driving, bus, intercity train, and intracity metro — and found that people who walk, bike, or take the intercity train are more satisfied with their commutes than others.
+This sort of analysis of commute mode is still fairly new.
+But a recent Canadian study sorted people by mode of travel — walking, biking, driving, bus, intercity train, and intracity metro — and found that people who walk, bike, or take the intercity train are more satisfied with their commutes than others.

 Meanwhile, a British study found that people who walk, bike, or take any form of public transit have lower rates of obesity than people who drive, after controlling for other forms of exercise and socioeconomic factors.